 - Modern cars are increasingly designed to minimise the impact of collisions on the neck.
 However, all cars include head restraints on car seats which may prevent some whiplash sprains.
 The head restraint should be as high as the top of the head.
 This may stop the head from jolting backward in a car crash.
 However, up to 3 in 4 head restraints are not correctly adjusted.
 Head restraints may make a journey less comfortable when they are correctly adjusted as they will not allow your head to lie back.
 However, if you have had a whiplash neck sprain, you may be more particular about correctly adjusting the head restraint for yourself and for other passengers.

 - In the event of an imminent car crash – if you see a car coming up behind you then, if possible, push your head back against the head restraint and your back into the seat.
 This may minimise the jolting effect on your neck.

 Treatment may vary and you should go back to see a doctor😕

 - If the pain becomes worse.

 - If the pain persists beyond 4-6 weeks.

 - If other symptoms develop such as loss of feeling (numbness), weakness, or pins and needles in part of an arm or hand, which may indicate irritation to or pressure on the nerves emerging from the spinal cord.

-If you would like additional information about Whiplash?or to discuss how we may be able to help with your queries,?please contact us using the form below and we will get back to you as soon as possible.
+If you would like additional information about Whiplash or discuss how we may be able to help with your queries, please contact us using the form below and we will get back to you as soon as possible.